NYU Dietetic Internship

 - Montefiore New Rochelle Hospital, New Rochelle, NY

 - Children's Health Fund

 - Women, Infants, Children (WIC)

 - Beth Israel AIDS Center

-- Applicants must hold a baccalaureate degree from an accredited college or university by the time the internship begins.
+- Applicants must hold a bachelor's degree from an accredited college or university.

 - Applicants must present an official AND Verification Statement of Completion of a Didactic Program in Dietetics (DPD), or a statement of Declaration of Intent to Complete the DPD, with original signatures.

 - Preference will be given to applicants with an overall academic average of B or better; the minimum academic average for nutrition DPD courses is a B or better.